julelang/manual/src/packages/3rd-party-packages/exporting-definitions.md

 To define as public, use an identifier which is starts with capital letter.
 Otherwise, all definitions are private by default.

-Linked definitions are not supported.
-All linked definitions will be private by default all time.\
+Binded definitions are not supported.
+All binded definitions will be private by default all time.\
-Some linked definitions might be exception, these exceptions will be described at relevant sections.
+Some binded definitions might be exception, these exceptions will be described at relevant sections.

 Exportion supported definitions:
 - Global